Pulsating active matter

 where $\mu$ and $D$ are respectively the mobility and diffusivity, and ${\boldsymbol\xi}_i$ is an isotropic Gaussian white noise with zero mean.
 We take $U(a) = U_0 (a^{-12} - 2 a^{-6})$ for $a<1$, and $U(a)=0$ otherwise.
 The interaction range is controlled by the particle size $\sigma(\theta_i)$ given by

-where $\sigma_0$ is the largest size, and $\lambda<1$.
+where $\sigma_0$ is the largest size, and $\lambda<1$ describes the pulsation amplitude.
 We regard the phases $\{\theta_i\}$ as stochastic degrees of freedom subject to the drive $\omega$, which sustains periodic deformation of particles, and to the local synchronisation $\cal T$: